We may receive compensation when you click on links to products from our partners.

 Communicate Respectfully

-Handle differences of opinion in a respectful manner.
+Handle differences of opinion respectfully.
 Conflict in the workplace is normal, but it should always be handled calmly and respectfully.
 Abstain from using unkind language and seek help from a manager or mediator if you cannot resolve the conflict directly with your coworker.
-Avoid telling jokes that could be construed as offensive to others in your workplace, and be respectful to people of different cultures and backgrounds.
+Avoid telling jokes that could be considered offensive to others in your workplace, and be respectful to people of different cultures and backgrounds.

 Be Cautious About Social Media